 That means if you pulled a

-hamstring, you can expect me to delve into the adjacent muscles in your lower back, hips, knees, calves and thighs to find any contributing restrictions.
+hamstring, you can expect me to dive into the adjacent muscles in your lower back, hips, knees, calves and thighs to find any contributing restrictions.
 If you injured your elbow, we'll look to the forearm, shoulder and muscles, tendons and ligaments in your neck.